ck3908/cat-furry/README.md

 - Java 8 SDK * JRE
 - Oracle 11g Database –must set on autoincrement of keys on the DB itself.
 - JUnit 4 JUnit 4 tests (Unit testing for DAO methods)
-- Test were conducted on major DAO classes, further testing and development needs to be done on other DAO classes.
+- Test were done on all DAO classes.

 ### Known Bugs